mpanighetti/dnd5e-spells/8th-level/oath-to-order.md

 Until the spell ends, as an action, you can target a creature or object within 30 feet of you and attempt to repel them.
 The target must succeed on a Strength Saving Throw or they are forcibly shoved a distance of your choice up to 100 feet away from you in a straight line and knocked Prone.
 If the target is a creature that is already Prone, they are additionally Stunned until the end of your next turn.

 Manipulating gravity and mass in this manner takes a physical toll on your body.
-Each time you attempt to repel a creature, at the end of your turn, you must succeed on a Constitution Saving Throw contested by your own spell save DC or suffer one level of Exhaustion.
+Each time you attempt to repel a creature, at the end of your turn, you must succeed on a Constitution Saving Throw contested by your own Spell Save DC or suffer one level of Exhaustion.

 ---